chmouel/tekton-asa-code/README.md

  - run.yaml
 ```

- and it will applies then in tht order.
+- You can have a tasks section to be able to apply remote tasks or directly from

-- the `tekton.yaml` support installing catalog tasks directly, if you have this :
+  the catalog, for example if you have this :

 ```yaml
 tasks: